pauliejes/SandboxDocs/docs/physics.md

 <h1>Physics</h1>

-The VW Sandbox engine provides physics based on the ammo.js -- a port of the Bullet physics library.
+The VW Sandbox engine provides physics based on ammo.js -- a port of the Bullet physics library.

 ![](videos/physics-example.gif)